FilmKit for charities

 Where do you even start?
 How can charities make impactful films which do justice to their cause, engage audiences and represent beneficiaries well?
 We look into the big questions around filmmaking for charities and invite you to feed into the conversation.

-Molly Clarke is a digital content officer at CharityComms and a Charity Works fellow.
+Molly Clarke is the former digital content officer at CharityComms and a Charity Works fellow.
 She has an MA in International Development and prior to that, she directed, produced and edited film projects both in a corporate and not-for-profit setting in the UK and internationally.

 Mike South is a freelance charity filmmaker.
 He makes documentaries that put authenticity and the wellbeing of participants first.
 He’s made films for Diabetes UK, Samaritans, Versus Arthritis, Parkinson’s UK and Dignity in Dying.